piotr-rzepa/flaskr-kubernetes/README.md

       protocol: TCP
 ```

-Is required to be able to reach the pods via a _NodePort_ service type, which exposes the same port on worker node as defined in `hostPort` key-value pair.
+Is required if you want to reach the pods via a _NodePort_ service type, which exposes the same port on worker node as defined in `hostPort` key-value pair.
 The Application does not have a Ingress Controller for managing external HTTP traffic, so it's the recommended way for reaching the service.

 Alternatively, you can reach the pods behind a service by using `kubectl port-forward svc/<service name> <port on host>:5000`.
 You can then open the browser and visit `localhost:<port on host>`.

-The basic setups consists of **two** replicas of Flask application, which state is controlled by _Deployment Controller_, exposed by a _NodePort_ type service to the user.
+The default setup consists of **two** replicas of Flask application, which state is controlled by _Deployment Controller_, exposed by a _NodePort_ type service to the user.
-The Flask communicates with a MySQL instance through headless service, which exposes a Stateful Set, destined to manage the state of MySQL.
+The Flask communicates with a MySQL instance through headless service, which exposes a Stateful Set, desired to manage the state of MySQL database.

 ```mermaid
 graph LR